-Less is more, especially in website wireframes.
-Our festive guide to minimalist web design tells you everything you need to know to master white space design this Christmas, from wireframing to information architecture.
+Less is more, especially with minimal UI design.
+Our festive guide to whitespace design tells you everything you need to know this Christmas, from wireframing to information architecture.
 Let it snow!

 Let’s be honest right from the jump – moderation and minimalism are probably the last thing on your mind around holiday time.
 After all, tis the season to eat, drink and get kind of merry.
 But when it comes to web design, minimalism doesn’t take a break for Christmas.
-Minimalist web design, white space design and elegant UIs are as popular as ever.
-So Justinmind has put together a festive guide to minimalism and white space design for 2017, plus some tips to help you build perfectly minimal website wireframes.
+Minimalist web design, whitespace design and elegant UIs are as popular as ever.
+So Justinmind has put together a festive guide to minimal UI design and whitespace design for 2017, plus some tips to help you build perfectly minimal website wireframes.
 Ho ho ho!

 “Minimalism is not the lack of something.
 It is just the perfect amount of every essential thing.”
 (Sumit Jaiswal, UI/UX Designer at Inkoniq Design)

 Sounds simple, right?
 But hold up there, you can’t achieve minimalism by simply removing elements from an existing website design; you have to rethink the design from square one.
 The concepts of minimalism and simplicity have tricked us into thinking that it’s always about less, but we at Justinmind think it’s really about having just enough.
 After all, functional minimalism relies on the notion of emptiness, but not nothingness.
 That’s where website wireframes come in handy, allowing designers to wireframe interfaces with just the right amount of information and then test those interfaces on users before moving on to code.
 But more on website wireframes later.